wtout/pub-cms-build-auto/README.md

 5- The list of roles used in the playbook:

-  - **notify**: sends a notification via Slack channel indicating the status of the activity
+  - **notify**: sends a notification via Webex Teams channel indicating the status of the activity

 To execute specific role(s), add "_--tags 'role1,role2,...'_" as argument to the script.